basiacarvalho/javascript-course-game/README.md

 ### Author

-<p align="justify">👩‍💻 The Dice Game is the result of taking part in a course on Udemy:'The Complete JavaScript Course 2025: From Zero to Expert!' by Jonas Schmedtmann.
+<p align="justify">👩‍💻 The Dice Game is the result of taking part in a course on Udemy: 'The Complete JavaScript Course 2025: From Zero to Expert!' by Jonas Schmedtmann.
 The Java Script code comes from the course content.
 To the general structure of the HTML code from the course I added my 'header' and 'footer'.
 The entire style and the responsiveness of the App was done by me (Barbara Carvalho).
 </p>